unoplatform/uno.toolkit.ui/doc/controls/SafeArea.md

 ### Using `SafeArea.Insets`

-The `InsetMask` enum can represent a single bound or it can be combined with multiple values as shown in the above example XAML. `InsetMask` has the following available values:
+The `InsetMask` enum can represent a single edge/side or it can be composed of multiple values (eg: `InsetMask="Left, Right"`). `InsetMask` has the following available values:

 - `Left`
 - `Top`